Last updated on: February 15th, 2023

 - Leave for a parent in the form of shortening of normal working hours by up to one quarter if the child is paid a nursing allowance.

 Parental Leave Act, 1995 (as amended), §§ 5-9.

-- the child is younger than 240 days and the parent is covered by the provisions of Chapter 37.
+- the child is younger than 240 days, or the child is younger than 240 days and the parent is covered under the Social Security Code.

 Section 3 of the Social Security Code.